Scogun/komm/README.md

 e: [ksp] com.ucasoft.komm.processor.exceptions.KOMMCastException: AutoCast is turned off!
 You have to use @MapConvert annotation to cast (stringToInt: Int) from (stringToInt: String)
 ```
 #### Change Convert Function Name
+Set `convertFunctionName` when the generated extension should use a custom function name.

 ###### Classes declaration
 ```kotlin
 @KOMMMap(